 They took off as soon as they spotted us.
 No more ‘easy like a Sunday morning’ for them.

-From time to time the boy stopped to wolf down a dollop of fresh sheep poo.
+From time to time the boy stopped to wolf down some sheep poo.
 I kept to the rear, struggling to conceal my laughter as Mr G ranted.
-Combined with the blistering pace that was nearly ripping his arm out of its socket, the poo eating was in danger of bringing on a Mr G meltdown!
+Combined with the blistering pace that was nearly ripping his arm out of its socket, the poo eating was in danger of bringing on a Mr G meltdown.

-We finally shook off the sheep we’d been stalking, when we turned to follow the path uphill!
+We finally shook off the sheep, when we turned to follow the path uphill.

-The path quickly petered out and was replaced by stepping stones that spanned the mother of all bogs.
-Ahhh, bog hopping – just like Scotland.
+The path petered out and was replaced by stepping stones that spanned the mother of all bogs.
+Bog hopping – just like Scotland.

-It was so nice to get out into the hills again.
-We were high on the great outdoors by the time we reached Easdale Tarn.
+It was nice to get out into the hills again.

-A welcome committee of Herdwick sheep greeted us on arrival.
-Unlike their sprinting neighbours these guys seemed happy in our company.
+A welcome committee of Herdwick sheep greeted us on arrival at Easdale Tarn.

-The boy stubbornly refused to pose for a photo by the wee Lochan thingy that the English call a tarn.
-He looked every which way, but not at the camera.
+The boy refused to pose nicely for a photo by the lochan thingy the English call a tarn.

-We descended via a non-boggy route, and made good time.
-Patches of light danced on the hillside, lighting up the landscape.
+We descended via a non-boggy route.
+Light danced on the hillside, lighting up the landscape.
 It was unbelievably pretty and so green.

-We stopped briefly to scramble closer to a lovely waterfall with a not so lovely name.
+We stopped briefly at a waterfall with a not so lovely name.
 Sour Milk Gill Falls thunder down the hillside from their source – Easdale Tarn.